Cardiff/Bristol Rovers |

 Five

-people were arrested as trouble erupted after Cardiff lost in the Division
+people were arrested as trouble erupted after Cardiff lost

 Two play-off match.